CalebAgyei/old-alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory - this script creates a directory in another directory using one command

 7-movethatfile - this script moves a file from a parent directory to a subdirectory of the same parent directory

+8-firstdelete - deletes a file using path for two parent directories

+9-firstdirdeletion - deletes a directory from a parent directory